mikel/mail/CONTRIBUTING.md

 7. Update the README if needed to reflect your change / addition
 8. Update the CHANGELOG and give yourself credit
 9. With all specs passing push your changes back to your fork
-10. Send me a pull request
+10. Send me a pull request.
+  - If it needs any changes, please push or force push to the same branch you made the pull request from.
+GitHub will just update the pull request with your changes.

 Note, specs that break MRI 1.8.7 or 1.9.3 will not be accepted.